getty-zig/getty.so/docs/user-guide/design/blocks-and-tuples.md

     the deserializer that the Zig type being deserialized into can probably be made from a Getty Integer.

-1. This parameter (often named `T`) is the current type being deserialized into.
+1.  `T` is the current type being deserialized into.
     <br>
     <br>
     Usually, you don't need it unless you're doing pointer deserialization.